Soumyabrata/HYTA/README.md

 # HYTA dataset

 This repository contains all the images and ground-truth maps of the HYTA dataset.
-This dataset was first reported in the paper `Q. Li, W. Lu, J. Yang, A Hybrid Thresholding Algorithm for Cloud Detection on Ground-Based Color Images, Journal of Atmospheric and Oceanic Technology, 2011.`
+This dataset was first reported in the paper `Q. Li, W. Lu, J. Yang, A Hybrid Thresholding Algorithm for Cloud Detection on Ground-Based Color Images, Journal of Atmospheric and Oceanic Technology, 2011`, and is published here with permission from the authors.

 This repository contains the following: